lowepowerlab/protocols/natural_transformation.md

 Transfer the entire spot of bacteria into the tube.
    * Either using sterile forceps to transfer the filter, a sterile inoculating loop, or a sterile swab.
 1. Thoroughly mix suspension by low speed vortexing.
-1. Plate 100 ul cells onto CPG plates with appropriate selective [antibiotics](antibiotics.md).
+1. Spread plate 100 ul cells onto CPG plates with appropriate selective [antibiotics](antibiotics.md).
 1. Plate a 1:10 dilution:
 Mix 10 ul cells with 90 ul diH2O.
 1. Plate the remaining cells:
 Centrifuge remaining suspension at 13k-16k *xg* for 1 min.
 Discard supernatant, resuspend pellet in ~100 ul diH2O, and plate.
-   * Hopefully this dilution range will result in a plate with isolated colonies.
-Some plates may be lawns if transformation was efficient.
+   * *Hopefully this dilution range will result in a plate with isolated colonies.
+Some plates may be lawns if transformation was highly efficient.*
 1. Incubate plates at 28 C for 2 days.
 Restreak isolated colonies as described in the [gene_deletion protocol](gene_deletion.md) before confirming genotype with [colony pcr](colony_pcr.md).

+#### Expected results

+* Transformation efficiency will be 10^-6 to 10^-9 transformants / total cells.
+* For your first transformation or troublesome transformations, you should dilution plate the transformed cells onto CPG without antibiotics to quantify total cells and transformation efficiency.